 - Mount the Windows 11 ISO.

-- Copy the appraiserres.dll file you got from the first step and paste it into the Windows 11 ISO.
+- Now paste the appraiserres.dll file you copied from the Windows 10 kit in the Windows 11 Sources folder.

 - Try installing Windows 11 on your PC again.

-The Windows 10 OS doesn’t check if a computer has a TPM 2.0 chip, so basically, by replacing the file with the one in Windows 11 you force it to bypass this process.
+The Windows 10 OS doesn’t check if a computer has a TPM 2.0 chip, so you force it to bypass this process by replacing the file with the one in Windows 11.

-Microsoft claims that Windows 11 requires a machine that is Secure Boot capable, but actually, this feature needs to be switched ON.
+Microsoft claims that Windows 11 requires a Secure Boot capable machine, but this feature needs to be switched On.
 Not that straightforward, right?

-At the end of the procedure, you can check again with the PC Health Check Utility and you should now receive a confirmation message, like the one below:
+You can check again with the PC Health Check Utility at the end of the procedure, and you should now receive a confirmation message.

-You can get, however into a mess where your system won’t boot up because no operating systems have been detected.
+You can get into a mess where your system won’t boot up because no operating systems have been detected.

-In that case you will need to use a disk converter to switch your disk from the Master Boot Record (MBR) to the GUID Partition Table (GPT) partition style without modifying or deleting data on the disk.
+In that case, you will need to use a disk converter to switch your disk from the Master Boot Record (MBR) to the GUID Partition Table (GPT) partition style without modifying or deleting data.